Monday, April 15, 2024

 He did.
 We met.
 For two hours.
 The time was spent trying to help him understand what he was trying to say.
 I helped him clarify his arguments against Christianity.
 Then, I showed him where he was wrong.
 Gently, I hope.

 There used to be a group of older men who regularly met in the café.
-I could hear their lively discussions, though I tried not to.
+I could hear their lively discussions.
 A couple of the men were loud, confident they understood the deeper recesses of politics, economics, religion, whatever.
 They were experts on every subject, so much so they didn't need to google anything.
-Yet it seemed to me that no one around that table had a clue of what they were talking about, at least when it came to these matters.
+Or footnote anyone.
+It seemed to me that no one around that table had a clue of what they were talking about, at least when it came to these matters.
 I found their counsel uninspiring.

 Psalm 1:1 states: